In A Flash

 Other changes proposed by the Ontario government include updated requirements regarding information that employers must provide to new hires.
 As of now, the ESA only requires employers to give new hires the latest version of the ESA employment standards poster, outlining general information about the ESA and its regulations.

 Meanwhile, the proposed changes would require employers to provide new hires with specific information about their job in writing.
 Such requirements may include information on pay, work location and hours of work, as well as the date by which employers would need to furnish this information.
+The specifics of what information will be required are expected to be set out in one or more Regulations to the ESA.

 If you have any questions about this topic, or any questions relating to workplace law generally, please do not hesitate to contact a Mathews Dinsdale lawyer.